-Development of the theory, method and analytical techniques of financial management.
-Techniques of capital budgeting; valuation of projects and firms; theory of capital structure; dividend policy; cost of capital; mergers and acquisitions.
-Requisites: FINANCE/ECON 300 and ACCT I S 301 and (MATH 213, 222, or 276) and (GEN BUS 307, ACT SCI 654, ECON 400, 410, STAT/MATH 310, STAT 312, or 333 or concurrent enrollment), or declared in undergraduate Business Exchange program.
+Theory and practice of financial management of firms.
+Techniques of capital budgeting under certainty and uncertainty; valuation of projects and firms; theory of capital structure; dividend policy; cost of capital; mergers and acquisitions.
+Requisites: FIN700 or MSFE enrollment.

 Resources

 The main source of material for this course are my notes and my power point slides, all of which you can download from Canvas.
 No textbook is required.